 inside.ewu.edu

-Geographic Information Systems Certificate, Undergraduate
+Geographic Information Systems (GIS) Certificate, Undergraduate

 The Certificate in Geographic Information Systems offers students an intensive, interdisciplinary course of study in the field of Geographic Information Systems (GIS) technology.
-Candidates must take four required classes and choose three additional classes from a list of options.
+Candidates must take four required courses and choose three additional courses from a list of options.
 All students study a core of computer mapping and spatial analysis basics and then focus on their own application area (e.g. wildlife biology, wetlands, programming, cartographic design).
 An internship or similar participation in a ‘real world’ GIS project is a required component of the certificate program.

 Required

-GEOS 428GEOGRAPHIC INFORMATION SYSTEMS II5
+GEOS 428GEOGRAPHIC INFORMATION SYSTEMS II: DATA MANAGEMENT & MODELING5

-GEOS 429GEOGRAPHIC INFORMATION SYSTEMS III5
+GEOS 429GEOGRAPHIC INFORMATION SYSTEMS III: PRACTICUM5

 Electives–choose three of the following13-15